Interview with Gabi - Bachelor in Applied Mathematics alumnus and currently a Master's student

 Why did you choose to study Applied Mathematics?

-I chose this programme, because I was good at mathematics in secondary school, and because after the Industrial and Applied Mathematics degree you can still go in different directions.
+I chose this programme, because I was good at mathematics in secondary school, and because after the Applied Mathematics degree you can still go in different directions.
 I chose the University of Twente, because of all the sports and cultural opportunities it offers, and because of the living arrangements on campus.